 Camera crew info

-The Script Supervisor will be aware of the entire crew’s activities even if there are more than one.
-The script supervisor will know exactly what each group is doing and how each take is marked on the slate and in their notes.
+The script supervisor will be aware of the entire crew’s activities even if there are more than one.
+They will know exactly what each group is doing and how each take is marked on the slate.

 What happens in the lead up to the cameras rolling will be carefully noted and monitored for consistency.